Mehlis report

-The Mehlis Report is the result of the United Nations' investigation into the 14 February 2005 assassination of Lebanon's former prime minister Rafik al-Hariri.
+The Mehlis Report is the result of the United Nations investigation into the 14 February 2005 assassination of Lebanon's former prime minister Rafik al-Hariri.
 The investigation was launched in accordance with UN Security Council Resolution 1595 and headed by the German prosecutor, Detlev Mehlis.
-It involved questioning of Lebanese and Syrian officials.
+It involved questioning Lebanese and Syrian officials.

 This report was preceded by, and should not be confused with, the UN's FitzGerald Report.